Teichlab/cellphonedb/Docs/deploying.md

 python setup.py sdist bdist_wheel
 ```

-This create a CellPhoneDB package ready to be distributed in dist folder.
+This will create a CellPhoneDB package ready to be distributed in the `/dist` folder, i.e.

-ie:
 ```
 dist/CellPhoneDB-0.0.5.tar.gz
 ```